top of page

 About

-I am an award-winning historian, writer, translator, and editor based in Vienna, Austria.
+I am an award-winning historian, author, translator, and editor based in Vienna, Austria.

 I was born in Munich, Germany in 1986 to an Irish/British father and a German mother.
 I attended school first in Germany and later in Belgium before completing my studies in the United Kingdom.
-Vienna has been my adoptive home for a number of years now, with a couple of years in the interim spent in the United States.
-English and German are my first languages, I also speak some conversational Dutch and French, and I have reading abilities in Hebrew and Yiddish.
+Vienna has been my adoptive home for many years now, with a couple of years in the interim spent in the United States.
+English and German are my first languages, I also speak some conversational Dutch and French, can buy a bus ticket in Spanish and Italian, and have some reading abilities in Hebrew and Yiddish.

 Tim Corbett on a public square in Vienna with his Serbian rescue dog Lily